Budapestby VisitCity Guides

 Current accessibility status of Budapest metro lines

-• Trams: Budapest has a mix of older high-floor trams and newer low-floor models.
-Approximately 30% of tram lines use low-floor vehicles, including lines 1, 3, 4, 6 (Combino trams) and lines 1, 3, 14, 17, 19, 42, 50, 56, 56A, 69 (CAF trams).
-Tram lines 1, 3, 4, and 6 have barrier-free stops, except for Boráros tér on line 6.
+• Trams: Budapest has a mix of old high-floor trams and newer low-floor ones.
+About 30% of tram lines use the newer accessible trams, like lines 1, 3, 4, 6 (Combino trams) and lines 1, 3, 14, 17, 19, 42, 50, 56, 56A, 69 (CAF trams).
+Tram lines 1, 3, 4, and 6 have accessible stops, except Boráros tér on line 6.

 Modern yellow low-floor tram with accessible doors stopped at a Budapest station